 What was the reaction from your friends after they found out that you were on television?
 Muslims and non-Muslims alike.

 Esma: Even though I didn’t tell anyone, somehow the entire Muslim community already knew about it.
-When I came home from the studio that night, I had been tagged in so many posts about the segment from my Muslim friends with lots of positive praises.
+When I came home from the studio that night, I had been tagged in so many posts about the segment from my Muslim friends with lots of positive praise.
 I think my Muslim friends and family were proud of me, but my non-Muslim friends were very happy for me as well because they know me and my family and they know that we are good people who would never harm anyone else.
 It bothers them just as much that there is so much ignorance in the world.
 I think they were happy that I had the chance to once again overcome ignorance in a respectful and public way.

 Last, but not least, what is your vision for future America?